More than ever, organizations of all sizes are finding themselves under increasing pressure to mitigate and manage cyber risk.

-A Cyber Security Framework is a set of norms, principles and best practices for dealing with risks in a digital environment.
-Companies that seek to comply with state, industry and international cybersecurity standards are frequently required to use cyber security frameworks (or at the very least highly urged to do so).
-These frameworks are aimed at keeping your organisation safe from threats.
+A Cyber Security Framework is a set of norms, principles, and best practices for dealing with risks in a digital environment.
+Companies that seek to comply with state, industry, and international cybersecurity standards are frequently required to use cyber security frameworks (or at the very least highly urged to do so).
+These frameworks are aimed at keeping your organization safe from threats.

 Below are three categories of frameworks and their purposes.